Flora

 Sagittaria sagittifolia

 Arrowhead is a plant of many forms and has adapted ideally to the ever-changing conditions found in wetlands habitats.
 In deep waters, it forms narrow, ribbon-like leaves below the surface.
 Above water, it has floating oval leaves.
-The typical arrowhead-shaped aerial leaves are only formed when water levels are low.
-On very sunny sites, these leaves are arranged on a north-south axis, the Arrowhead functioning as a so-called compass plant.

 More Information